 We think that leadership skills that get the best out of people and situations are invaluable life tools as well as work tools.
 Leadership development can be undertaken by anyone at any stage of their journey.

 The leader as curator communicates and shares their knowledge equitably and ethically.
-The Curatorial Research Centre exists to foster this use of leadership in curating and the use of good curating in leadership.
+The Curatorial Research Centre exists to foster this use of good leadership in curating and the use of good curating in leadership.

 Governance and recruitment